rossaddison/yii2-house2house/README.md

     1. common/config/main-local.php - Follow the naming convention eg. db1, db2
     1. console/config/main.php - edit and replicate the commands in the controllerMap for migrations over and above the 10 databases.

- 1. **Installing roles and permissions using SQL** Install roles, and permissions that are built into the software.
-Whilst in the h2h_db database, copy the sql  commands in SQL_roles_permissions/auth and run them in your phpMyadmin SQL section.

 1. In order to sign up your first user, you will have to make sure that 'fencemode' is switched off: